-Suspicious third-party extensions often change specific settings inside your browser, which changes your Safari browser’s default homepage or search page.
-Once you have spotted the issue on your Safari Mac, your next move should be to remove them from your system immediately.
+Suspicious third-party extensions often change specific settings inside your browser, which changes your browser’s default homepage or search page.
+Once you have spotted the issue, your next move should be to remove extensions from your system immediately.

 - Open the Safari browser app on your Mac.